Harsh-B-Patel/EcommerceAPI/README.md

 # Ecommerce APIs

-Spring, Java , SQL, OpenAPI and AWS project

 This project features a RESTful CRUD API that processes data for an ecommerce application.

+Stack: Spring, Java, SQL, OpenAPI, Docker and AWS.

+Currently this project is hosted on AWS Elastic Container Service (ECS). **[API base url](http://98.81.75.203:8081/)**.

+You can also find the container image on Docker Hub. **[DockerHub Image url](https://hub.docker.com/r/harshbpatel/ecommerce-app)**.

 ## Key product features
 - Designed and fully documented using Swagger tools and OpenAPI Specification.